Unity-Technologies/FPSSample/README.md

 > __NOTE__: Due to a bug in Unity 2018.3 beta, you have to take the following steps right after the initial import:
-> 1. Search for `t:prefab` in the Project search field.
-Then click on the first prefab and shift+click on the last to select them all.
-Right click and select __Reimport__.
+> 1. Search for `t:model` in the Project search field.
+Select them all, right click and reimport them.
-> 2. Search for `t:model` in the Project search field.
-Repeat the same steps as for prefabs to reimport them all.
-> 3. __IF__ you are on a version older than beta 6, you may have had a few crashes during import.
-In that case you need to find `GooRocket` and `GooRifle` in project, right click and select __Reimport__.
 >
 > One day soon we will remove this note and there will be cake.